quephird/ScintillaLib/README.md

 * a `Camera`
 * a body of `Shape`s

 A `Light` only requires a point tuple to represent its origin.
+A `Camera` takes the following four arguments:

+* The width of the resultant image in pixels
+* The height of the resultant image in pixels
+* The solid angle in radians specifying the field of view
+* A view matrix that consists of:
-A `Camera` takes three tuples: the point designating its origin, the point designating where it is pointing at, and a vector representing which way is up.
+  * the point designating its origin
+  * the point designating where it is pointing at
+  * a vector representing which way is up.

 `World` also supports enumerating shapes using result builders, so you can do the following: